-In all the discussions around the business case for “diversity” (the increases in return on equity, productivity, EBIT margin, return on investments, innovation), who benefits from all these improvements is rarely explicitly articulated.
+In all the discussions around the business case for “diversity” (the increases in return on equity, productivity, EBIT margin, return on investments, and innovation), who benefits from all these improvements is rarely explicitly articulated.
 The benefits are assumed to be shared amongst “everyone”.
-However, we know that when minoritised/under-represented/marginalised people are included in working contexts where they are the minority, their experience is often emotionally stressful, tiring and toxic from navigating the dominance of privileged and majority identities.
-The business case is predicated on solely increasing representation: “add in minoritised people and EBIT margin growth will follow”!
-When this is the diversity framework, and when we talk about the business benefit of diversity, we might actually be saying that there is a benefit to the organisation at the expense of the well being of the marginalised/under-represented employee.
+However, we know that when minoritized/under-represented/marginalized people are included in working contexts where they are the minority, their experience is often emotionally stressful, tiring, and toxic from navigating the dominance of privileged and majority identities.
+The business case is predicated on solely increasing representation: “add-in minoritized people and EBIT margin growth will follow”!
+When this is the diversity framework, and when we talk about the business benefit of diversity, we might be saying that there is a benefit to the organization at the expense of the well-being of the marginalized/under-represented employee.
 Or we could put it another way: add in under-represented people irrespective of the impact of the status quo working environment on them.

 The business case therefore prioritises beneficial material outcomes for those who already benefit from the status quo.

-Inclusion – at least in our framework at Fearless Futures – is about shifting who we prioritise within our organisations (both interpersonally and in our design decisions at scale) so that we prioritise those who have been historically and remain presently marginalised.
+Inclusion – at least in our framework at Fearless Futures – is about shifting who we prioritize within our organizations (both interpersonally and in our design decisions at scale) so that we prioritize those who have been historically and remain presently marginalized.

-Interestingly, no one advocates for greater “diversity” in the contexts of low-paid work.
+Interestingly, no one advocates for greater “diversity” in the context of low-paid work.

-No one says “we need more white people” to be cleaners in our hospitals to generate more profitable outcomes for cleaning companies.
+No one says “We need more white people” to be cleaners in our hospitals to generate more profitable outcomes for cleaning companies.
 Such a notion would be widely seen as preposterous.
-Cleaning work, alongside care work, security, the work of catering staff in schools and hospitals, is low paid in order to make these companies profitable.
-In the context of low-paid work (depending on the political environment) some people are more than happy for marginalised folks to do this low paid labour, where people deploy the “well none of ‘our own’ will do it” hypothesis.
-This response to marginalised folks (migrants, people of colour) in low paid work is revealing.
+Cleaning work, alongside care work, security, and the work of catering staff in schools and hospitals, is low-paid to make these companies profitable.
+In the context of low-paid work (depending on the political environment) some people are more than happy for marginalized folks to do this low-paid labor, where people deploy the “well none of ‘our own’ will do it” hypothesis.
+This response to marginalized folks (migrants, people of color) in low-paid work is revealing.

-It’s revealing because the “well none of ‘our own’ will do it” line of thinking does not apply to high status roles and would be absurd if used in this context.
+It’s revealing because the “well none of ‘our own’ will do it” line of thinking does not apply to high-status roles and would be absurd if used in this context.
 No one says: ‘Executive team of an investment bank?
 None of our own will do a job like that.
-We need a person of colour in the role’.
-In fact, it’s the opposite.
+We need a person of color in the role’.
+It’s the opposite.
 High status and important roles are by definition for ‘our own’, that is, white people, in the contexts of America and Western Europe, though ‘our own’ could equally be a metaphor for any privileged identity.

-Low status and low paid work in material reality and in our collective imagination is designated for particular groups of people.
-High status and high paid work in material reality and in our collective imagination is designated for particular groups of people.
+Low-status and low-paid work in material reality and in our collective imagination are designated for particular groups of people.
+High status and high-paid work in material reality and in our collective imagination are designated for particular groups of people.
 The business case does nothing to dismantle this binary.
-It simply includes a caveat: minoritised and marginalised people can only be permitted into high status work when they will disproportionately improve financial outcomes for those who naturally belong in high status work.
+It simply includes a caveat: minoritized and marginalized people can only be permitted into high-status work when they will disproportionately improve financial outcomes for those who naturally belong to high-status work.

-Narratives around the “business case” are also dehumanising.
+Narratives around the “business case” are also dehumanizing.

-Dehumanising because they suppose that one’s gender, race, sexuality, disability etc will deliver benefits to the bottom line precisely because of its marginality, under-representendness or minoritised status (after all, isn’t that the definition of a ‘diverse person’?).
-Further this under-representedness is only of use in work within the logic of the business case if the person can “outperform”.
-Failing, taking risks that don’t pay off, or just being neutral for the group are not an option because then you aren’t a good investment after all.
-Instead, marginalised peoples’ inclusion is conditional on delivering some magical extra value to the company and team mates that emerges out of the ‘essence’ of inequality they experience.
-This renders marginalised people superhuman and in so doing, is essentialising, objectifying and dehumanising.
-People aren’t really advocating for your humanity if it’s happening in dehumanising ways.
+Dehumanizing because they suppose that one’s gender, race, sexuality, disability, etc will deliver benefits to the bottom line precisely because of its marginality, under-represent endless or minoritized status (after all, isn’t that the definition of a ‘diverse person’?).
+Further, this under-representedness is only of use in work within the logic of the business case if the person can “outperform”.
+Failing, taking risks that don’t pay off, or just being neutral for the group is not an option because then you aren’t a good investment after all.
+Instead, marginalized peoples’ inclusion is conditional on delivering some magical extra value to the company and teammates that emerges out of the ‘essence’ of inequality they experience.
+This renders marginalized people superhuman and in so doing, is essentializing, objectifying, and dehumanizing.
+People aren’t advocating for your humanity if it’s happening in dehumanizing ways.
 And so ultimately, within this business case logic, the pain and trauma of oppression somehow gets reinvented and repackaged into profit for shareholders (even in cases where the oppression was initiated by the pursuit of profit).
 Oppression – a process that includes exploitation – gets in turn exploited for business owners’ gain.

 What if the “economics don’t add up” for some people?

-Now to a further question: What about if in order to work at your company a person requires the company to spend money to enable the person’s safety and dignity and access?
-What about the “expenses” that need to be spent because your office doesn’t have a ramp, or an induction loop or doesn’t use brail labels or have an elevator or gender neutral toilets?
+Now to a further question: What about if to work at your company a person requires the company to spend money to enable the person’s safety dignity and access?
+What about the “expenses” that need to be spent because your office doesn’t have a ramp, or an induction loop doesn’t use brail labels, or have an elevator or gender-neutral toilets?
 Will that put you down on the supposed return you’re meant to deliver for the first quarter?
 Do you need to work even harder than you already are in a world not designed for you to get back up to neutral or profitability even?

 You might say this is extreme and no one really means this.
 But this is the subtext of the business case narrative and paradigm.
-We can’t say we want to use it to make our workplaces more inclusive, and then turn away when we don’t like its logics, conclusions and implications.
+We can’t say we want to use it to make our workplaces more inclusive, and then turn away when we don’t like its logic, conclusions, and implications.

 Finally, if the business case worked, why hasn’t ‘diversity’ prevailed?

-Adding under-represented folks to companies that are otherwise dominated by men, white, non-disabled, heterosexual, middle class people positively transforms the bottom line.
-Top-quartile companies on executive-level gender diversity worldwide had a 21 percent likelihood of outperforming their fourth-quartile industry peers on EBIT margin?
+Adding under-represented folks to companies that are otherwise dominated by men, white, non-disabled, heterosexual, and middle-class people positively transforms the bottom line.
+Top-quartile companies on executive-level gender diversity worldwide had a 21 percent likelihood of outperforming their fourth-quartile industry peers on EBIT margin.
 Wow.
 Shareholders should be chomping at the bit!
-Given the impact of both women and ethnic minorities in executive roles to the bottom line, you’d think there would be more black women, indigenous women and women of colour on company boards – then you get double the bang for your buck, right?
+Given the impact of both women and ethnic minorities in executive roles to the bottom line, you’d think there would be more black women, indigenous women, and women of color on company boards – then you get double the bang for your buck, right?

 And yet, this hasn’t happened.

-The ‘business case’ evidently does not drive accelerated or more powerful outcomes for marginalised people.
+The ‘business case’ evidently does not drive accelerated or more powerful outcomes for marginalized people.

-And at the same time, the business case maintains dangerous logics about marginalised people.
-When inclusion must be about unconditionally restoring people’s humanity because it was stripped of them, we cannot do it in dehumanising ways.
+And at the same time, the business case maintains dangerous logic about marginalized people.
+When inclusion must be about unconditionally restoring people’s humanity because it was stripped of them, we cannot do it in dehumanizing ways.

-It is visionary not to concede to mainstream, ineffective and dehumanising arguments and cases.
+It is visionary not to concede to mainstream, ineffective, and dehumanizing arguments and cases.
 When we are visionary we shift the paradigm of the conversation.
 When we are visionary, our effort is built on strong foundations.
 When we are visionary the means justify the ends.

 The business case is bankrupt.
 Disinvest.